Niagara County Property Taxes

 The median home value in Niagara County, New York is $177,400, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in New York?
+How does Niagara County rank for property taxes in New York?

 Counties with Similar Tax Rates